oemunoz/wikkawiki/Readme.md

 - Run the latest Version of WikkaWiki (1.4.0), from the github tar.gz.
 - Run with PHP 7.0.8 (Developer testing).
 - A new WikkaWiki database over MySql 5.7.16 (testing), with the next DB/user/password options.
+- Support for SqLite database, with configuration option from the installer.

 The default database:
 ```text